jonescompneurolab/hnn-core/doc/contributing.md

     $ python setup.py build_mod

-## Linting, spell-checking, and formatting

-Any code contributions need to pass checks for linting, spelling, and formatting.
-These are different than tests that actually test the functionality of the code (see next section).
-Fortunately, these checks are easy and fast to do, and if you used the previous install instructions, you already have the packages you need to run them.
+We highly encourage contributors to also follow the `pip` MPI portion of the {doc}`Installation Guide <install>` so that they can run the entire test suite locally on their computer.

+## Quality control

+All new code contributions must pass linting checks, spell checks, format checks, and tests before they can be merged.
+If you used the above install instructions, then everything you need to run these should already be installed.
+We *strongly recommend* that Contributors first run all quality checks and tests *locally*, and *before* you push new code to any Pull Requests.
+These same checks and tests are run automatically by our Continuous Integration suite, and and if any of them fail on your local machine, then *they will fail* in the automated tests run on Github, and your contributions will not be merge-able (until the errors are fixed).

+How to run these checks and tests locally is described below.

+### Linting

 "Linting" your code, which checks for code syntax errors and other errors, can be done using the following command, which uses the `ruff` library:

     $ make lint

-If the above command prints any errors, then you will **need** to fix those errors before your code will pass our Continuous Integration testing, which is required for it to be merged.
-Fixing the error is up to you: the above command does not change your code, but will often provide suggestions on potential fixes to most errors.
+If the above command prints any errors, then you will *need to fix* those errors before your code will pass our Continuous Integration testing, which is required for it to be merged.
+How to fix the error is up to you: the above command does not change your code, but will often provide suggestions on potential fixes.

+Note that linting is also done as part of the `make test` command (see "Testing" section below), which means that you do not need to run `make lint` by itself unless you wish to.

+### Spell-checking

 Spell-checking your code can be done by simply running the following command.
 This command also only checks your code, but does not make changes to it:

     $ make spell

+Note that spell-checking is also done as part of the `make test` command (see "Testing" section below), which means that you do not need to run `make spell` by itself unless you wish to.

+### Formatting

-Formatting is handled similarly, but through two different commands.
+Formatting is handled differently, through two commands.
 The first command, below, is used to check if your code is consistent with our enforced formatting style, which is currently the default `ruff` style.
 This command does not change your code:

     $ make format-check

+Note that format-checking is also done as part of the `make test` command (see "Testing" section below), which means that you do not need to run `make format-check` by itself unless you wish to.

 However, most of the code you write will probably need to be re-formatted to pass `make format-check`.
 Fortunately, `ruff` provides a tool for safe, *automatic* formatting of your code.
-If `make format-check` returns any errors and tells you that any number of files "would be reformatted", and if you are ready to make a git commit or push, then you should run the following command.
-This command **will probably change your code automatically** as it re-formats your code:
+If `make format-check` returns any errors and tells you that any number of files "would be reformatted", and if you are ready to make a git commit, then you should run the following command.
+This command **will almost always change your code automatically**, since it re-formats your code:

     $ make format-overwrite

-After you run the above command, your code should now be able to pass `make format-check`, and you will probably want to proceed to running the tests.

-## Running tests

-If you installed editable hnn-core using the instructions above, the requirements for running the tests should already be installed.
-Tests help ensure integrity of the package after your change has been made.
-We recommend developers to run tests locally on their computers after making changes.

-We use the `pytest` testing framework.

-To run the tests simply type into your terminal:
+Unlike linting, spell-checking, and testing, we do provide a way to automatically fix formatting issues.
+That way is the above `make format-overwrite` command.
+Just to be safe, you should *always* run tests (see "Testing" section below) after you run `make format-overwrite`, just in case the auto-formatter broke something, which it hopefully never will 🤞.

+### Testing

+Tests are extremely important and help ensure integrity of the code functionality after your changes have been made.
+We use the [`pytest` testing framework](https://docs.pytest.org/en/stable/), and use the [`pytest-xdist` extension](https://pytest-xdist.readthedocs.io/en/stable/) to speed up your local test runs as fast as possible.
+To run the tests, run the following command:

     $ make test

+Running tests will not change your code, but may download some additional files.
 MPI tests are skipped if the `mpi4py` module is not installed.
-We highly encourage contributors to follow the MPI portion of the {doc}`Installation Guide <install>` so that they can run the entire test suite locally on their computer.
+See {doc}`Installation Guide
+<install>` for how to install MPI and `mpi4py`.

-Note that `make test` first runs the checks for linting, spell-checking, and formatting, (described in the previous section) and then only *after* your code successfully passes those checks does it run the tests.
+Note that `make test` first runs the checks above for linting, spell-checking, and formatting, and then runs the test suite only *after* your code successfully passes those initial checks.

 ## Updating documentation